aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-3.md

 - Create a Cosmos DB account
 - Create a sample database
-- View and create items
+- View and create item
 - Query the database

 ## Architecture Diagram